farcaster-project/RFCs/05-tasks-and-events.md

 ### The `watch_height` Task

 `watch_height` asks the syncer for notifications about updates to the blockchain's height.
 This task MUST be implemented for any coin with a blockchain.
-This task MAY be implementeted for any coin without a blockchain.
+This task MAY be implemented for any coin without a blockchain.
 If it is not implemented, an error event must be sent in response to any attempt to start this task.

 Required parameters are:
 * `lifetime`: Epoch at which the syncer SHOULD drop this task.
 Until then, barring another instance of this task, this task MUST be maintained.
 When another instance appears, syncers MAY only keep the most recent one.